vbaicu/Android-Mobile-Banking-Demo/README.md

     ```

 4. Go to https://explore.knurld-demo.com/#/login and create app model with Boston, Chicago and Pyramid
-    Click on create button you will get following screen, if you do not have app-model created automatically user will redirect to app-model screen.
+    Click on create button you will get following screen, if you do not have app-model created automatically user will redirect to app-model screen

     ![alt tag](https://github.com/knurld/Anroid-Banking-Demo/blob/master/add_appmodel.png)

-    And then update appmodel id from below screen
+    Then update appmodel id from below screen

     ![alt tag](https://github.com/knurld/Anroid-Banking-Demo/blob/master/Knurld.png)